-robots.txt uses include and exclude rules to inform web spiders and robots about which areas of your community to index.
-This standard file is used across the Web for SEO and gives you complete control over what users can discover via search engines.
+The robots.txt file uses include and exclude rules to inform web spiders and robots about which areas of your community to index.
+This standard file is used across the web for SEO and gives you complete control over what users can discover via search engines.

-robots.txt is automatically generated if your community exists at the root level (without a subpath in the URL).
+The file is automatically generated if your community exists at the root level without a subpath in the URL.
 To view the file, navigate to https://community URL>/robots.txt.

 The auto-generated file allows your entire community to be indexed.
-However, you can choose to allow indexing of specific areas only by creating a Visualforce page to host the information.
+However, you can limit indexing to specific areas by creating a Visualforce page to host the information.

-Page Title and Description properties
+Page title and description properties